-Focus: Our prayer needs to be, "Thy will be done O God."
+Our prayer should be, "Thy will be done, O God."

-The will of man is where emotions and knowledge come together and decisions are made.
+The will of a person is where emotions and knowledge come together and decisions are made.
 The will must be surrendered to God in order for Him to have control.
 He will not force us, but it is necessary.